PritRaj1/svebm/README.md

 # svebm
-Unsupervised model from [Pang et al](https://openreview.net/forum?id=-pLftu7EpXz), scrapped together with lightning and dynamo.
+Unsupervised model from [Pang et al](https://openreview.net/forum?id=-pLftu7EpXz), with lightning and dynamo.
 This repo does nothing, it's just for prototyping.

 ## Setup